invisibleXML/ixml/misc/pragmas.md

 Nested pairs of square brackets are allowed, so pragmas can nest arbitrarily deep.

+In the ixml form of a grammar, pragmas can occur immediately

-Pragmas can occur immediately before a terminal or nonterminal symbol, before the mark if any, or in the whitespace immediately before the full stop of a rule.
+* before a terminal or nonterminal symbol, before the mark if any, or

+* in the whitespace immediately before the full stop of a rule.

-In the XML form, the serialization of the pragma depends on its position and the mark following the opening bracket.
+In the XML form, the serialization of the pragma depends on its position and in some cases on the mark following the opening bracket.

-* Pragmas occurring before the full stop of a rule are serialized as extension elements following the final `alt` of the right-hand side of the rule.
+* Pragmas occurring before the full stop of a rule are serialized as extension elements following the final `alt` of the right-hand side of the rule, regardless of the mark.

-* Pragmas occurring before a symbol are serialized as attributes if marked `@` (ignoring marks on any nested pragmas).
+* Pragmas occurring before a symbol are

+    * serialized as attributes if marked `@` (ignoring marks on any nested pragmas).

-* Pragmas occurring before a symbol are serialized as processing instructions if marked `-`.
+    * serialized as processing instructions if marked `-`.

       The processing instructions appear as the first children of the XML representation of the symbol; the name and data of the processing instruction in the XML form are the name and pragma data of the pragma in the ixml form.

-* Pragmas occurring before a symbol are serialized as extension elements if unmarked or marked `^`.
+    * serialized as extension elements if unmarked or marked `^`.

       The extension elements appear as the first children of the XML representation of the symbol.
 In the canonical XML representation, the pragma data is serialized as a 'pragma-data' element within the extension element, which will contain the pragma-data as a character sequence.
 Depending on the semantics of the pragma itself, the extension element may also contain additional elements.
 (See the examples in the final section of this paper.)

 For example: